lyoshenka/txt/readme.md

 # txt

-A super-simple pastebin.
-That's it.
+An auto-expiring pastebin.
+Share things you don't want stored for too long.
 [Try it here](https://txt.grin.io).

 ## Using txt